kenzhengjk/kenzhengjk_website_draft/README.md

-# Hi, I'm Ken [WIP]
+# Hi, I'm Ken [Work In Progress]

 Welcome to my personal GitHub Page!
-I'm a [Your Role/Profession] with a passion for [your interests or specialties].
+I'm an undergraduate student at UC Berkeley studying Electrical Engineering & Computer Sciences (EECS).
 This page serves as a portfolio of my projects, interests, and contributions.

 ---